 Students will identify letters within the newspaper.
-Based on the shapes formed by the connected letters, students will draw a realistic image of an item or animal.
-They will also explore emotions by adding text to their image that expresses what the image is feeling.
+Based on the shapes formed by the connected letters, students will draw a realistic image of an animal or living thing.
+They will also explore emotions by signifying the subject's emotion through design elements and words.